seinecle/blog/_posts/2026-05-29-flavors-agentic.md

 A reasonable definition of an "AI agent" or "agentic coding" can be:

 - a software process endowed with the capabilities of an LLM
-- launched with some instructions given at the start to accomplish a task
+- launched with instructions given at the start to accomplish a task
-- which runs autonomously for a significant period of time
+- which runs autonomously (no interactive session with a human), for a significant period of time
-- with a non deterministic behavior: the agent will adapt to the circumstances, hopefully without deviating from the instructions it received
+- with a non-deterministic behavior: the agent will adapt to the circumstances, hopefully without deviating from the instructions it received

-- these software processes (agents) can be launched in parallel to achieve faster results or to accomplish a larger number of tasks:  same process launched in multiple copies, or a variety of processes launched at once
+These software processes (agents) can be launched in parallel to achieve faster results or to accomplish a larger number of tasks:  same process launched in multiple copies, or a variety of processes launched at once.

-- not a necessity but logical next step: to accomplish a task, a process can be led to launch other processes, sub processes, etc.
+Not a necessity but logical next step: to accomplish a task, a process can be led to launch other processes, subprocesses, etc. This evokes images of cascades, armies, or swarms of agents coordinating in a decentralized manner (no human in the loop) to accomplish a task.

-Yet, in practice, "agents" is often used in a loose way with no relation to the above.
-Possibly to sound up-to-date and sophisiticated, "agents" might just be in actuality conversations launched in ChatGPT or nothing clear, really:
+Yet, in practice, "agents" is often used with no relation to the definition above.
+Possibly to sound up-to-date and sophisticated, "agents" might in reality designate a ChatGPT conversation where the user prompted "you are acting like a professional tax **agent** and in the following, I want you to help me fill in my tax declaration" 🤷‍♂️.

+Pieter Levels, who tends to speak frankly about coding and AI matters, shared this feeling in summer 2025:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If I hear people talk about &quot;AI agents&quot; these days it&#39;s generally a red flag and I know they&#39;re non-technical ppl reading AI news but not actually shipping anything<br><br>Not cause I don&#39;t believe in AI agents but it&#39;s such a marketing term with no real meaning at this point</p>&mdash; @levelsio (@levelsio) <a href="https://x.com/levelsio/status/1953125500492128766?ref_src=twsrc%5Etfw">August 6, 2025</a></blockquote>

+**We are now approaching summer 2026, have things changed much?**

-In my coding practice, I explored several ways to do agentic coding that would live up to the definition proposed above, and not masquarade for it.
-Here are 3 flavors I tasted:
+In my coding practice, I explored several ways to do agentic coding that would live up to the definition proposed above, and not masquerade for it.

+Here are 3 flavors I tried:

 # Flavor 1: launching multiple command line interfaces
 I did that for a while: